-The fuel/water separator is located beneath the sidewall behind the rear wheels on the right (passenger) side of the coach.
-Open the right rear luggage compartment and look towards front end of the opening.
+The fuel/water separator is located in the spare tire/battery compartment behind the rear wheels on the right (passenger) side of the coach.
+Open the compartment and look towards rear end of the opening.

 Place an appropriate container beneath the outlet and screw the water release valve open several turns.
 Drain any water deposits from the canister until clean diesel fuel flows from the valve.
 Close valve by hand.
 Do not over tighten.